samlotti/blip/docs/doc.md

 The default is no monitoring.
 You can always monitor the call to the template render yourself.

 IBlipMonitor will receive a call from each render including all include / extend calls.

+# Generated files.

+All generated go files will be in a subdirectory off the root subdirectory of the project.
+The directory is called 'blipped'.
+The templates are within the package name based on the source template package name.
+Note that this will be flattened to one level.

+Ex:

+    web/template/components
+    web/template/layout
+    web/template/pages

+Will generate go files in:

+    blipped/components
+    blipped/layout
+    blipped/pages